nathanlytang/nathanlytang/README.md

 ### 👋 Hi there, and thank you for stopping by!

-I'm Nathan, an upcoming second year computing science student at the University of Alberta.
+I'm Nathan, a second year computing science student at the University of Alberta.

 <!--
 **nathanlytang/nathanlytang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.